acalcutt/WifiDB/README.md

 Vistumbler WiFiDB -> Read-me
 ===================

-  A set of PHP-scripts to manage a MySQL based Wireless Database over the web.
+  A set of PHP-scripts to manage a MSSQL based Wireless Database over the web.

   Project Phase: Beta
   --------------